 8. There is no formula for alimony in Nevada divorce laws like there is for child support.
 NRS 125.150 leaves alimony to the sole discretion of the Judge.
 The post-divorce financial condition of the parties is considered, along with the ability to pay, length of the marriage, health and education of the parties and what occurred during the marriage.

 9. After the divorce, although the Court maintains jurisdiction over child support and child custody issues and alimony, the Court loses jurisdiction over property and debt issues once the divorce is granted.
-There is a provision in Nevada divorce laws to set aside a divorce under NRCP 60(b) for excusable neglect, mistake and fraud regarding property and debt issues, but after 6 months it’s difficult to re-open a divorce case insofar as property and debt matters.
+There is a provision in Nevada divorce laws to set aside a divorce for up to six months under NRCP 60(b) for excusable neglect, mistake and fraud regarding property and debt issues.
+After 6 months, it’s difficult to re-open a divorce case insofar as property and debt matters.

 10. When filing a one-signature Nevada divorce, if the Defendant lives in a different county or state, Defendant may be able to change venue, and, or, dismiss or limit the Nevada Court’s decision to just granting the divorce without matters of property and debt division being addressed.
 The Nevada Court has no jurisdiction over an out of state resident for property, debt, alimony and the physical and legal custody of out-of-state children in a default divorce in Nevada.
 A “default divorce” means that the Defendant was served with the divorce papers and never responded.
 Also, if the Defendant resides in Reno and you filed in Las Vegas, venue can be changed to Reno if Defendant demands it.

 Need more information on filing a Nevada divorce?
 Our divorce attorney can help.
 We’ll be easy on your bank account too.